-Mobile Computing focuses on the design and implementation of software in a networked mobile environment.
-The primary topics to be covered in the course include software development practices, network computing, graphics programming, and human-computer interaction, all focused on the challenges and opportunities afforded by modern mobile computing devices.
+Mobile Computing focuses on conducting research in the design, development, and evaluation of software in a networked mobile environment.
+The primary topics to be covered in the course include network computing, graphics programming, human-computer interaction, and evaluation methods, all focused on the challenges and opportunities afforded by modern mobile computing devices.